kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # You can chain this call with assert to check codes after request is done.
     # OPTIONAL (Defaults to False)
     skip_code_check = False,

-    # A Service name designating a service that already exists inside the enclave
-    # If it does not, a validation error will be thrown
-    # MANDATORY
-    service_name = "my-service",
 )

 plan.print(result["output"])